Digital Banking in the Philippines

 A Digital Bank may perform any or all of the following services:

-Invest in readily marketable bonds and other debit securities, commercial papers and accounts receivable, drafts, bills of exchange,
+- Invest in readily marketable bonds and other debt securities, commercial papers, and accounts receivable, drafts, bills of exchange,

 A digital bank may also perform other activities subject to prior Monetary Board approval and subject to relevant rules and regulations.